rlrightleft/learn-SQL-MySQL/sqlzoo/1_SELECT_name.md

 ---

 ## Problem 3
+Luxembourg has an x - so does one other country.
+List them both.
 Find the countries that contain the letter x.

 **My Solution:**